Shot Heard Throughout NYS: Enhanced Background Investigations & Gun Control

 Enhanced Background Investigations: How will they impact Gun Control and Will it Mitigate our Risk?

-by Mario Pecoraro, CEO of Alliance Worldwide Investigative Group, Inc.
+by Mario Pecoraro, CEO of Alliance Risk Group.

 Background investigations have significantly changed the landscape of business hiring practices globally.
 Years ago, only a small percentage of businesses conducted employment screenings and very few, other than those in key positions, underwent any type of background investigation.
 Our world and the dynamics of security and risk have shifted through the years.
 Since September 11, 2001, there has been a steady increase and today, more than 80 percent of businesses have a background investigations process in place.